above ground pool maintenance

 Step 2: Water Chemistry and Balance

-Getting the water chemistry right is like finding the perfect recipe for your favorite dish.
+Getting the water chemistry right in your above ground pool is like finding the perfect recipe for your favorite dish.
 It might initially seem complicated, but once you get the hang of it, it's a piece of cake.
 Let's break it down into simple steps.

 pH Testing: The pH level of your pool water tells you how acidic or basic it is.
 You want this number to be between 7.4 and 7.6.
 This range is gentle on the eyes and skin and helps chlorine work effectively.
 Testing is easy with a pool test kit.
 Just dip and read the results.